Outdoor Education - -Building resilience in Hale School boys for the community’s sustainable future

 Year 7 - Forming relationships and working together

-The Year 7 camp is four days and held at Dwellingup, in the Murray River region (130km south-east of Perth).
-The campsite, within the Lane-Poole Reserve, provides excellent access to the Murray River and surrounding Jarrah forest.
+The Year 7 camp is four days and held at Nannup, in the Blackwood River region (270km south-east of Perth).
+The campsite, inside a private property, provides excellent access to the Blackwood River and surrounding Jarrah forest.
 Students participate in a number of activities in the surrounding areas including tent camping, cooking, orienteering, canoeing, rafting, mountain biking, team games and more.

 Year 8 - Personal challenge; preparing for expedition journeys